Rektoff/Security-Roadmap-for-Solana-applications/README.md

 We are systematizing everything we know about Solana security into one structured resource: the Solana Security Strategy.
 It’s a field-tested knowledge base for teams building serious products — packed with practical guidance, reference links, and strategy templates.

-If you are looking to get a personalized security roadmap developed for your Solana application - schedule a meeting with [Rektoff](https://www.rektoff.xyz/) today: [https://cal.com/rektoff](https://cal.com/rektoff)

 ## ⚫️ Security Strategy Overview

 We've mapped security strategy into 3 main stages: